apfassina/Portfolio/BellaBeat/Bellabeat_Analysis.md

 #### Recomendations

 * Current customer engagement:
   + Use the Beallabeat app to have customers set goals for themselves.
+And even competitions with friends.
   + Send them notifications during the times that the average step count was the lowest, to encourage achieving their goal.
   + Recommend activities via app for the day it has less steps (Sunday)

 * Reaching potential customers:
-+
+  + Knowing when the lowest amount of steps are, they could share these lowest times/dates and promote the products/app to potential customers.
+And suggest to them to use Bellabeat products to understand their habits better and if they are doing the same average of steps as others.

+Thank you for reading my Bellabeat case study!
+This is my first project in data analytics and I would appreciate any feedback.